HIGHLIGHTS

 Performance

-Furthermore, all the variants of Rizta come with dual riding modes: SmartEco and Zip Mode.
-It accelerates from 0 to 40 kmph in just 4.7 seconds, making it one of the quickest in its segment.
+In terms of more performance-centric features, Rizta includes two riding modes: SmartEco for efficiency and Zip Mode for quicker performance.
+It sprints from 0 to 40 kmph in just 4.7 seconds, placing it among the quickest in the family-oriented segment.
+Then comes the added tech.

-Ather offers a Pro Pack that unlocks extra features like Ride Assist, Ather Connect, OTA updates through Atherstack, and the Eight70 Battery Warranty.
-You also get cool add-ons like Magic Twist, Skid Control, AutoHold, Auto Indicator Cut-Off, Guide-Me-Home Lights, FallSafe, and Emergency Stop Signal — making your ride smarter and safer.
+Rizta Z comes with Pro Pack installed by default.
+This unlocks a suite of extra features like Ride Assist, Ather Connect, OTA updates powered by Atherstack, and an Eight70 Battery Warranty.
+Buyers also get smart touches like Skid Control, AutoHold, Auto Indicator Cut-Off, FallSafe, Emergency Stop Signal, and Guide-Me-Home Lights.

 Additional Details